mapbender/mapbender-documentation/en/book/directory_structure.rst

 * the applicationkernel (app/AppKernel.php) (this is called by the FrontendControllers and controlls the whole application)
 * the Autoloading (autoload.php)
 * the application specific resource directory (Resources)
-* the commandline application for maintaining and management tasks (app/console)
+* the command line application for maintaining and management tasks (app/console)

 bin
 ******************************

 * is not in use at the moment.
-Here you can deposit f. e. installation scripts.
+Here you can deposit e.g. installation scripts.

 mapbender